notSam25/LadueQuotes/README.md

 >  "This kid is getting fucked though" - Matan Cone
 >
 >  "Wanna watch me dump on some kids?" - mitten cohan
+>
+>  "There are bad races" - Erik Wung